 Jump in and out of these book groups any time of the year because you always multiply the pleasure of your reading by sharing it with others.
 Will you be a leader?
 (Seriously, your librarian Maggie can tackle almost all of the logistics, so simply consider the tips at the base of this page, choose the theme and determine the dates.
 It’s easy!)
 Student leaders have the opportunity to recruit new members if they contribute to HIVE’s anticipated Activity Fair in late September/Early October, so get ideas from Maggie to promote your club, and go to the HIVE meetings each week to get ready.

-Brownies N Books is an occasional offering during Friday I blocks.
+Brownies N Books is an occasional offering during I blocks.
 Maggie bakes brownies.
 Students and teachers share information about a great book that they love.
 Discussion opportunities may arise, and students may possibly choose to read the title together for a follow-up meeting.
+See the schedule and check back often.

 Middle School TAB – our BIGGEST book club for middle schoolers.
 Details.